By Suroor Alikhan

 The people around her—alive and dead—are part of her journey.
 She rides with the ghosts of indigenous peoples, the continent’s original inhabitants, decimated by colonialism.
 Her companions include Janie, an ex-hippie and former lawyer on the Ute Mountain Indian reservation, and female heads of household in Honduras, who laugh with Maka about their absent husbands (more trouble than they’re worth, the women seem to think).

 Despite warnings about “bad men”, she does quite well, although a few encounters with truck driver Ed (who holds forth on Sex and the American) and a powerful “muscle-bound Angus Aberdeen bull” who objects to her camping near his harem and comes bellowing after her.

 In Mexico, she finally wins her badge of courage.
 A doom-monger who tells her she’ll never make it to Durango recants once he learns she had just cycled through Baja: “Jesus Christ; you’re crazy!
 Forget everything I said.
 You’ll be okay.”
-And she deserves the respect: neither athlete nor seasoned traveller, she is a gutsy woman and an enjoyable travel companion.
+And she deserves the respect: neither an athlete nor seasoned traveler, she is a gutsy woman and an enjoyable travel companion.

 Review – Sliced Iguana: Travels in Mexico

 If you’re looking for a tourist guide, you won’t find it here.
 Isabella Tree travelled to Mexico determined to get under the skin of the country, to see beyond what most tourists see, and I came away with a real sense of Mexico and Mexicans.
 I had no idea that Mexico is the third most biologically diverse in the world, with every environment from snow-capped volcanoes to rainforests.
 And the people are as diverse.